Control of Bleeding

 If bleeding is excessive the day of your surgery or continues the day after surgery, please call our office.

 Control of Swelling

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice pack, or a plastic bag or towel filled with ice, on the cheek in the area of surgery.
-Apply the ice continuously, as much as possible, for the first48 hours.
+Apply the ice continuously, as much as possible, for the first 48 hours.
+Place a barrier between the ice pack and the skin.
 After 48 hours, if you still have swelling, place moist warm packs to the outside of the face.
 The peak days for pain and swelling can occur 3-4 days after surgery.